WDD 130: Web Fundamentals

 3. A section element with the following contents.

-• A h2 element with the title of the section which is "Adventure Awaits You!".
+• A h2 element with a section titled "Adventure Awaits You!".

 • A series of five (5) img elements representing white water rafting.

 Do not worry about the layout of the images.
-Later we will use CSS to layout the images.
+Later you will use CSS to layout the images.

 Check Your Understanding